-3. The Follow Up tab gives you data about the responses: which collection method was used, how many opened up the survey, how many started answering, and how many completed the survey.
-It also tracks the length of time taken.
+3. The Follow Up tab gives you data about the responses, which collection method was used, how many times the survey was opened up, how many people started answering, and how many completed the survey.
+It also tracks the length of time taken by each person who completed the survey.
 This can be really handy in the pilot stage to ascertain attrition rates and completion time.

 6. 'i' provides the information about your survey, such as your survey ID, and location.
-You can also manage your Survey Rights here as well and view the history log.
+You can also manage your Survey Rights here, and view the history log.

 7. These are undo and redo icons.